'Do Not Travel To Haiti,' U.S. Tells Citizens, Citing Violent Unrest

 "I will not leave the country in the hands of armed gangs and drug traffickers," he said, according to Agence France-Presse.

-His critics say Moise is a symbol of the graft, mismanagement and profiteering that takes place at the highest levels while Haitians watch their country sink deeper into poverty.
-In recent years, Haiti's already-bad economy has unraveled, bringing double-digit inflation and high prices for essential goods.
+His critics say Moise is a symbol of the mismanagement and profiteering that take place at the highest levels while Haitians watch their country sink deeper into poverty.
+In recent years, Haiti's already bad economy has unraveled, bringing double-digit inflation and high prices for essential goods.

 The demonstrations against Moise are widespread and unpredictable, the U.S. said, citing incidents of burning tires and roadblocks.
-It's urging any Americans who are in Haiti to "strongly consider" leaving as soon as they can.
+The U.S. is urging any Americans who are in Haiti to "strongly consider" leaving as soon as they can.

 "Protests, tire burning, and road blockages are frequent and unpredictable.
 Violent crime, such as armed robbery, is common," the State Department said in a recent security update.
 "Local police may lack the resources to respond effectively to serious criminal incidents, and emergency response, including ambulance service, is limited or non-existent."